 In particular, the information on this website is not intended to and does not constitute an offer or invitation to acquire or sell securities to persons in the United Kingdom.
 Accordingly, any offer from any such person will not be accepted.

 The securities referred to on this website have not been and will not be registered under the United States Securities Act of 1933, as amended, and may not be offered or sold within the United States except pursuant to any exemption from, or within the framework of a transaction not subject to, the registration requirements of the Securities Act.

 Therefore, the securities listed in the following information may not be sold to U.S. nationals or otherwise be transferred to the United States unless the relevant transaction is not subject to registration requirements under U.S. law.

-UniCredit Bank AG shall not be liable for any information contained in or activities conducted through the websites of any other companies which are hyperlinked to the website of UniCredit Bank AG.
+UniCredit Bank GmbH shall not be liable for any information contained in or activities conducted through the websites of any other companies which are hyperlinked to the website of UniCredit Bank GmbH.

 This publication does not constitute investment advice, binding information, or an offer to enter into an advisory or information agreement.
 The information is provided solely for use on your own responsibility and is no substitute for advice or information tailored to the personal circumstances and knowledge of an investor.